arowland900/JS-10-Days/challenges/README.md

 #Day 3

 Sudoku Checker – Write a function that check to see if a sudoku board has or has not been correctly filled out.

+#Day 4

+We need to sum big numbers and we require your help.

+Write a function that returns the sum of two numbers.
+The input numbers are strings and the function must return a string.

+Example
+`add("123", "321"); -> "444"`
+`add("11", "99"); -> "110"`
+Notes:
+The input numbers are big.
+The input is a string of only digits
+The numbers are positives